Pair two stewards in one command

 Try: spl federation list

 spl sync th_workspace from did:sync:instance:bob-fedb12...The default posture is manual approval on both sides.
 The operator on bob's host sees the pending request via spl aitl list and approves with spl aitl approve <id>.
-Once approved, bob mints the SA + token and returns it to alice in the handshake response.
+Once approved, bob mints the SA + token and the result becomes retrievable by alice via the pair status poll.

 For trusted environments where you want auto-approve (e.g., a fleet of stewards under one operator), see Auto-approval via CEL below.